jmkristian/AREDN-dnsmore/server/README.md

-Here's how to set up a name server on Ubuntu or Debian.
+The dnsmore client software is designed to work with authoritative, nonrecursive name servers.
+Here's how to set one up on Ubuntu:
 ```bash
 sudo bash
 apt-get update